Disclaimer: I never encourage illegal activity or any piracy action. Be responsible when utilizing torrenting services.

 It all goes back to the basics and common sense; I usually head to where the crowds are.

 More seeds, faster speed, and also a safer community.

-For a starter, most free VPN does not support torrenting, forget about them.
+For a starter, most free VPNs do not support torrenting, so forget about them.